How GiveIndia Certifies NGOs

-At GiveIndia, we value the trust and faith you have placed in us while making a donation.
+At GiveIndia, we value the trust and faith donors have placed in us while making a donation.
 To ensure that we live up to this trust, we have a stringent selection process for the NGOs profiled on our site.
-The process ensures that your donation reaches the right people and is utilised appropriately.
+The process ensures that their donation reaches the right people and is utilised appropriately.

 Please note that, unless indicated otherwise, it is mandatory for your organization to fulfil all criteria.
 If we find, at any time during the listing process, that your organization does not fulfil our criteria we will not be able to list you on our website.

 Criteria related to Donation Options being created for

 Every NGO wishing to be listed on the GiveIndia website has to create at least 1 Donation Option.
 Once approved, they appear on our website for potential donors to view and donate to.
 You are allowed to put up 3 Donation Options.

 A donation option is a specific program or activity directly implemented by you where end beneficiary is - directly or indirectly - a human being.
 Towards the execution of this program/ activity, your organization must have a funding requirement – defined as the difference between total requirement and sum of all committed designated donations given by any number of donors towards that program/ activity.

 Your organisation guarantees that it will not accept duplicate donations from any other donor once the requisite funds have been raised through GiveIndia.